Red Sea Urchin

-- Found on the west coast of North America as far south as the tip of Baja California, Mexico [2,3]
+- Found on the west coast of North America as far south as the tip of Baja California, Mexico.
+[2,3]

 - Spawns year round and peaks June -- November in San Diego.

-- When eggs are fertilized they develop into free-swimming larvae for 6-8 weeks until they settle to the sea floor and become juveniles
+- When eggs are fertilized they develop into free-swimming larvae for 6-8 weeks until they settle to the sea floor and become juveniles.

 - Larval and juvenile growth rates depend on water temperature.

-- Can live 200 years but most don’t
+- Can live up to 200 years, but most don’t.

 - Lives from lower rocky intertidal to depths of 160 m (525 ft).